Skip to content

 Last reviewed May 2026

-The short answer is yes — overwhelmingly.
-The nuance: a small minority in specific communities have resisted vaccination, but mainstream Orthodox rabbinic authorities strongly support it.
+The short answer is yes, overwhelmingly.
+A small minority in some communities resisted, but mainstream Orthodox rabbinic authorities strongly support it.

 Quick Answer